anvitasuresh/cse15l-lab-reports/lab3-report.md

         Competing interests
         CESD Center for Epidemiologic Studies Depression
         poor?`

 ## Option 3: `grep -e`
 Another option is -e which can be used to search for multiple patterns in one search at the command line.
-This command can be very helpful when you want to narrow down your search in the files more than just down to one pattern.
+This command can be very helpful when you want to narrow down your search in the files more than just down to one pattern. `grep` will print out the lines if it finds matches for any of the patterns provided.
 An example of using this is shown below.
 In this case, I am searching the file DraftRecom-PDF.txt for two different strings ("recommendation" and "address").
 It is much easier and more efficient to do this than searching for the patterns separately.

-`grep -e "recommendations" -e "address" DraftRecom-PDF.txt` `
+command: `grep -e "recommendations" -e "address" DraftRecom-PDF.txt`

+output: `recommendations from conference deliberations.
+Before the conference, he and Daniel Pollock drafted recommendations for the committee modified those recommendations, and they were distributed achieve unanimity regarding the recommendations, but to have be to discuss the recommendations one by one, identifying any gaps sequence of the recommendations did not imply a priority order.
+Because the published recommendations will include supporting text, address the full spectrum of alcohol problems among ED Gordon Smith suggested that the recommendations should address recommendations. to patients.
+Perhaps the recommendations should address alcohol suggested that the recommendation be clear that it is addressing Edward Bernstein pointed out that the recommendations would research recommendations with a recommendation that included in the supporting text, she suggested addressing the different Daniel Pollock added that the message of the recommendations clinicians understand the recommendations better.
+If we do not, a Catherine Gordon proposed that the recommendations address the Brown praised the recommendation for addressing a very important addresses.
+He noted that alcohol screening in the ED is currently recommendations to the high-risk environment in which these people explicit somewhere in the recommendations.
+"Research in this category may address a broad range of Ries thought that the recommendations should encourage studying Pat Lenaghan suggested that clinicians need recommendations General comments about the recommendations proposed recommendations, Hungerford asked if they had general comments about the recommendations overall.`

+Another example is shown below for this command.
+In this example, I am searching for the words drinking and anxiety in the file Session2-PDF.txt.

+command: `grep -e "drinking" -e "anxiety" Session2-PDF.txt`

+output: `disease develops.
+WHO defines hazardous drinking as 4 or more drinking as consumption of more than 14 drinks/week or more than 4 drinks/occasion is considered at risk.
+Binge drinking alone is also identifying patients with binge drinking, we can define binge drinking as 3, 4, 5, or 6 drinks on an occasion.
+Screening tests other drug use, depression, and anxiety disorders.
+Many of the spontaneously volunteer information about drinking.
+Cherpitel reported that patient self-report of drinking prior to arrival had setting-"Have you ever had a drinking problem?"-had a high at-risk drinking in addition to alcohol abuse and dependence.
+AUDIT at-risk drinking, alcohol abuse, and dependence.
+It is a those screens, which covered feeling guilty after drinking, blackouts, failing to do what is normally expected after drinking, and morning drinking.
+However, this new instrument has not been drinking, or abuse.5,36 primary care setting.
+For at-risk, hazardous, or harmful drinking, self-reported drinking.7 In another ED study, a saliva alcohol
+drinkers: lack of sensitivity of the two-question drinking test.
+Am
+drinking: does a single question work?
+J Fam Pract pregnancy risk-drinking.
+Alcohol Clin Exp Res 1994;18:1156-61. prenatal detection of risk-drinking.
+Am J Obstet Gynecol drinking in the emergency room: the RAPS4.
+Rapid Alcohol Problems instruments for problem drinking among blacks, whites and Hispanics screening instruments for identifying harmful drinking and alcohol hazardous/harmful drinking among subcritically injured patients.
+A. Screening for excessive alcohol drinking: comparative value of Screening for problem drinking in college freshmen.
+J Am Coll drinking in college students.
+J Am Coll Health 1991;39:227-31. drinking among college freshman.
+J Adolesc Health screening measure for problem drinking among female college
+60. Dawson D, Archer L. Relative frequency of heavy drinking`

-## Option 4: `grep -C`
+## Option 4: `grep -c`
-Another option is -C which shows the lines before and after the line where the pattern matches.
+Another option is -c which returns the number of lines that match the pattern provided in the command line.
+It does not display the lines itself, but rather a single integer.
+This command is useful when you do not want the actual lines themselves but just want to know how many times a certain pattern is present in a file.
+One example is as shown below.
+Here, I am looking for how many lines in the file 1468-6708-3-4.txt for how many lines contain the word "death" and it returned 10.

+command: `grep -c "death" 1468-6708-3-4.txt`

+output: `10`

+Another example is shown below.
+In this case, I want to see how many lines in the file 1471-213X-1-10.txt contain the word "gene".

+command: `grep -c "gene" 1471-213X-1-10.txt`

+output: `99`

+## Sources
+I found out about the options of the grep command in two ways.
+One was through this website [Link](https://man7.org/linux/man-pages/man1/grep.1.html).
+The other way was by asking ChatGPT!